anantlk/Image-Encrypter-and-Decrypter-Using-SDES/README.md

 1.Go to the terminal

-2.Change this directory to your current working directory
+2.Change this directory as your current working directory

 3.Run Command: